-For the purposes of this PRR, faculty is an inclusive term applying to anyone who is classified as faculty, including tenured, tenure-track, instructional, research, and clinical faculty.^c Titles may be amended from time to time by the university, currently or in the future.
+For the purposes of this PRR, faculty is an inclusive term applying to anyone who is classified as faculty, including tenured, tenure-track, instructional, research, and clinical faculty.
+Titles may be amended from time to time by the university, currently or in the future.

 Parts I, II, and III set out the rights and responsibilities of faculty members by virtue of their classification as "faculty."
-Part IV provides processes for handling conduct that does not meet the standards set forth in Parts I, II, and III.
+Part IV provides processes for handling conduct that does not meet the standards set forth in Parts I. II, and III.

-Part IV only applies to tenured and tenure-track faculty.
-Part IV of the PRR does not apply to instructors with contracts or to at-will faculty appointments.
-For instructors with contracts, the process for addressing conduct, including any sanctions, is as outlined in their contracts.
-This PRR is intended to reflect the best practices for dealing with unprofessional conduct, and administrators are encouraged to consider the processes in Part IV as informative guidelines that they should check before making decisions regarding discipline and/or termination of at-will employees.
-Nothing in the PRR is intended to alter contracts for instructors or the at-will nature of at-will employments.
+Part IV applies to tenured and tenure-track faculty, and instructor-track and clinical-track faculty with multi-year contracts.
+Part IV of the PRR does not apply to at-will faculty appointments.
+This PRR is intended to reflect the best practices for dealing with unprofessional conduct, and administrators are encouraged to consider the processes in Part IV as informative guidelines that they should consult before making decisions regarding discipline and/or termination of at-will employees.
+Nothing in the PRR is intended to alter the at-will nature of at-will-appointments.^d